 A hybrid mattress could prove to be a flexible mattress for adjustable bed.
 Although hybrid mattresses are of a spring construction with a foam or latex topper, they are a more modern coil spring sleep solution and could fit a base well.

-Another flexible mattress for adjustable bed is AirFoam™, the foam construction is malleable and comfortable while sleeping much cooler than memory foam.
+Another flexible mattress material for an adjustable bed is Nolah AirFoam™.
+The foam construction is malleable, comfortable, and temperature neutral.
 It moves softly with the mechanisms of the base, ensuring optimum sleep comfort.

 What Is the Best Mattress for an Adjustable Bed?

 Thankfully, there are many mattresses for adjustable beds.
 It is advisable to choose a foam mattress as they are more malleable to the maneuvers of the base.

 A queen mattress for adjustable bed is a great option and queen mattresses are the most popular in America

 Tips for Choosing the Best Mattress for an Adjustable Bed